WU-BIMAC/MicroMetaApp-Omero/CONTRIBUTING.md

-# Contributing to Micro-Meta App OmeroWeb Plugin
+# Contributing to Micro-Meta App Omero Plugin

 **This README file gives instructions for testing your code before opening a PR, please ensure you read these.**